atedeg/mdm/docs/_docs/devops-techniques/deployment-strategy.md

 In addition, this kind of task can be greatly complicated by the fact that many commit messages may be ambiguous or may not precisely reflect the actual changes.

-By adopting a convention for commit messages, such as `conventional-commit`, then it is much easier to determine the extent of changes by simply analyzing the commit messages.
+By adopting a convention for commit messages, such as conventional commits, then it is much easier to determine the extent of changes by simply analyzing the commit messages.
 Moreover, automated tools can automatically perform this task and determine the version to be assigned.